garden-io/garden/docs/providers/kubernetes.md

 [providers](#providers) > deploymentRegistry

 The registry where built containers should be pushed to, and then pulled to the cluster when deploying services.

+Important: If you specify this in combination with `buildMode: cluster-docker` or `buildMode: kaniko`, you must make sure `imagePullSecrets` includes authentication with the specified deployment registry, that has the appropriate write privileges (usually full write access to the configured `deploymentRegistry.namespace`).

 | Type     | Required |
 | -------- | -------- |